dbactual/thomaspaine-www/content/aboutpaine/sherman-copy-di.md

 **"A beginning perhaps- Original with Jefferson - Copied from Original with T.P.'s permission"**

-When Adams inscribed "*A beginning perhaps*" as his initial impression of this manuscript, this note may have reflected the ideological differences that existed between Adams and Paine during that time. "*Perhaps*", Adams acknowledged his skepticism of the "*Original*"; the lost manuscript that outlined Paine's ideology and originated from an individual who was not an official member of Congress.
+When Adams inscribed "*A beginning perhaps*" as his initial impression of the manuscript, his note may have reflected the ideological differences that existed between Adams and Paine during that time. "*Perhaps*", Adams acknowledged his skepticism of the "*Original*"; the lost manuscript that outlined Paine's ideology and originated from an individual who was not an official member of Congress.
 Or, "*perhaps*" he provided a hint of sarcasm, a playful jab at Paine which reflected their ideological dissonance, but acknowledged Paine's permission to produce a copy from the original.

-This inscription's reference to the "*original*" manuscript is again noteworthy, as Boyd reminded us how the lost original could have been destroyed during the drafting process.
+This inscription's reference to the "*original*" manuscript was again noteworthy, as Boyd reminded us how the lost original could have been destroyed during the drafting process.
 Interestingly, if careful consideration is given to Adams' word choice, the "*original with Jefferson*" was not referenced as "Jefferson's original".
-If the inscription is interpreted as written, Adams acknowledged the original draft of the Declaration of Independence in the possession of Thomas Jefferson, with permission to copy the original granted by "*T.P.*".
+If the inscription is interpreted as written, Adams acknowledged the original draft of the Declaration of Independence was in the possession of Thomas Jefferson, with permission to copy the original granted by "*T.P.*".

-The significance of Paine's writings as a catalyst for the American Revolution is well-established; it is also *common* knowledge that Thomas Paine was deliberately excluded from mainstream American history due to his progressive views and his anti-religious perspective that distanced him from his contemporaries.
+The significance of Paine's writings as a catalyst for the American Revolution has been well-established.
+It is also *common* knowledge that Thomas Paine was deliberately excluded from mainstream American history due to his progressive views and his anti-religious perspective that distanced him from his contemporaries.
 This manuscript allows us greater insight into Thomas Paine's involvement in the Revolution beyond *Common Sense*, as it seemingly